Budget Traveler’s Guide To Travel Insurance

 • If everything goes well on your trip and you don’t have any emergency expenses, it can feel like a waste of money.

-• Plans usually don’t cover pre-existing medical conditions, but that’s normal for any insurance company.
+• Plans usually don’t cover treatment for pre-existing medical conditions, but that’s normal for any insurance company.

 Pros of Buying Travel Insurance